HarperDB/documentation/docs/reference/resource.md

 ## `getContext(): Context`
 Returns the context for this resource.
 The context contains information about the current transaction, the user that initiated this action, and other metadata that should be retained through the life of an action.

+## `operation(operationObject: Object, authorize?: boolean): Promise<any>`
+This method is available on tables and will execute a HarperDB operation, using the current table as the target of the operation (the `table` and `database` do not need to be specified).
+See the [operations API](https://api.harperdb.io/) for available operations that can be performed.
+You can set the second argument to `true` if you want the current user to be checked for authorization for the operation (if `true`, will throw an error if they are not authorized).

 # Resource Static Methods and Properties